The world of social media marketing is always brimming with good news, isn’t it?

 However, you probably know that not everything which social touches turns to gold.
 For every success story, there are probably numerous others which went wrong – sometimes in the most spectacular way.

-Let us look at some of the most infamous examples in the past year, and see what we can learn from them.
+Dove isn’t the only brand to commit a social media faux pas.
+Here some of the most infamous examples in the past year.
+Let us see what we can learn from them.

 Our first candidate is an online video ad featuring Thai celebrity Cris Horwang pushing a beauty product.